jimy-salem-52/AI-Projects-Machine-Learning/README.md

 Kaggle Profile: https://www.kaggle.com/jimysalem/code

-# Insight on the Repo - Computer Vision & NLP
+# Insight on the Repo

-The dataset given by Kaggle showcases images concerned with the face expression of people
+The dataset provided by Kaggle showcases images related to people's facial expressions.

-The datset for NLP given also by Kaggle
+The dataset for NLP is also provided by Kaggle.

+For the machine learning and visualization projects: the datasets consist of two parts.
+The first part consists of instances of hourly average responses of five metal oxide chemical sensors.
+The second part aims to classify people described by a set of attributes as good or bad credit risks.

 # Computer Vision:

 ## Dataset Issues - Computer Vision Trials:

-The first trial was done by using 6000 random images it shows that there are class imbalances and therefore the second strategy in trial 2 is to pick a good number that will showcase a balance between classes.
+The first trial used 6000 random images and revealed class imbalances.
+Therefore, the strategy in the second trial was to select a balanced number of images between classes.

 ## Models Used and their issues - Computer Vision